elpachongco/elpachongco.github.io/_posts/2023-03-24-hardhat-console-log.markdown

+---
---- layout: post
+layout: post
-title:  "Code snippet: What the heck is hardhat's console.log?"
+title:  "Code Snippets #1: What the heck is hardhat's console.log?"
-date:   2023-03-24 21:07:26 +0800
+date:   2022-07-19 20:40:26 +0800
 categories: programming
 ---

 I was tasked to create ethereum smart contracts in my previous job.

-The library most recommended by other developers to create smart contracts was `hardhat`.
+the library most recommended by other developers to create smart contracts was `hardhat`.

-To create and debug the smart contracts, I developed them using test-driven-development methods.
+to create and debug the smart contracts, I developed them using test-driven-development methods.
 The tests gave  me a way to print out and inspect variables.

-Just as I was done with the development I read somewhere that hardhat has a `console.log()` utility.
+just as I was done with the development I read somewhere that hardhat has a `console.log()` utility.
 You import it with `import hardhat/console.sol` and use it like JS's `console.log`.
 I wondered how it worked.
 Upon testing, it seemed to only allow a maximum amount of parameters.

-So I decided to look at hardhat's internals and find out how they do it.
+so i decided to look at hardhat's internals and find out how they do it.

-The first step was to find the `console.log()` utility function.
+the first step was to find the `console.log()` utility function.

-This is their repository
+this is their repository
 https://github.com/NomicFoundation/hardhat

 ```bash